 University Lecture Series

 2015; 114 pp; softcover

 Not yet published.

-Graduate students and research mathematicians interested in category theory and Hopf algebras.
+Graduate students and research mathematicians interested in algebraic geometry, including non-commutative algebraic geometry.

 AMS Home |